MingJunDuan/trpc/README.md

 # Trpc

-A rpc framework based on Netty
+A rpc framework based on Netty and any contribution is welcome.

 Reference: https://github.com/luxiaoxun/NettyRpc

-Any contribution is welcome.